-How does PFMAM manage the risks of investing in CP?
+How do we manage the risks of investing in CP?

-Rowe: PFMAM has been managing fixed income portfolios with a "safety first" mindset for over 40 years.
+Rowe: We have been managing fixed income portfolios with a safety-first mindset for over 40 years.
 During this time, we've always focused on prudent credit risk for our public entity clients.
 One of the fundamental ways that we address credit risk is by having a dedicated team of credit analysts who are responsible for performing fundamental credit research, analysis and monitoring.
-The Credit Research Group that supports PFMAM (a shared resource with U.S. Bancorp Asset Management) prepares and presents formal credit reviews, determines if an issuer represents minimal credit risk, makes recommendations for inclusion on various approved lists, and conducts regular monitoring of issuers.
-The resources (both experienced personnel and data costs) to properly monitor credit in this manner are extensive, but we believe are necessary.
+Our Credit Research Group prepares and presents formal credit reviews, determines if an issuer represents minimal credit risk, makes recommendations for inclusion on various approved lists, and conducts regular monitoring of issuers.
+The resources (both experienced personnel and data costs) to properly monitor credit in this manner are extensive, but we believe they are necessary.

-We also utilize CP and other credit instruments (like bank negotiable CDs and corporate notes) in a manner which minimizes issuer concentration risk by focusing on diversification.
+We also utilize CP and other credit instruments (like bank-negotiable CDs and corporate notes) in a manner that minimizes issuer concentration risk by focusing on diversification.
 We believe that having a lower allocation to a broader array of names is consistent with prudent risk management practices and limits the adverse impact that any one issuer can have on a portfolio.
 Lastly, we always emphasize the importance of liquidity within a client's portfolio.
-For our LGIP portfolios, this means managing our liquid pools in accordance with Government Accounting Standards Board 79 (GASB 79) which requires a minimum amount of daily and weekly liquidity at all times.
-In our separately managed account (SMA) portfolios, this means having allocations to sectors such as Treasuries and Federal Agencies, which are typically the most liquid instruments in the short-term fixed income markets.
+For our LGIP portfolios, this means managing our liquid pools in accordance with Government Accounting Standards Board 79 (GASB 79), which requires a minimum amount of daily and weekly liquidity at all times.
+In our separately managed account (SMA) portfolios, this means allocating to sectors such as Treasuries and Federal Agencies, typically the most liquid instruments in the short-term fixed income markets.
 These approaches allow us to not be overly reliant on credit markets for the first line of liquidity in our portfolios.

-While this is true for all CP, there are additional considerations when incorporating ABCP in portfolios.
+While this is true for all CP, there are additional considerations when incorporating ABCP into portfolios.